Bad breath in 'Bad Grandpa'

 Here are the best methods of preventing dry mouth and its stinky side effects:

 • Drink extra water during the day and with meals.
 Fluoridated water is the best, since it helps decrease dental decay.

-• Use an oral moisturizer, which is a spray that provides temporary relief and protection to irritated areas in the mouth.
+• Use a fresh breath spray, which provides temporary relief and protection to irritated areas in the mouth.
 It also you with short-term fresh breath.
 It's portable and discreet, so you can use it on-the-go and in situations where you may not have water on hand.

 • Brush your teeth with fluoride toothpaste twice each day.
 Floss daily.
 It's also best to avoid mouthwashes with alcohol - they are actually counterproductive.
 The alcohol dries out the mouth, worsening the sticky feeling and leading to halitosis.

 • Chew sugarless gum or suck on sugarless mints, particularly those with the natural sweetener xylitol, which protects against tooth decay.

 • Steer clear of tobacco products.
 Like alcohol, tobacco dries out your mouth.
 It also increases your risk of gum disease and tooth decay.

 • Notify your dentist or doctor if your mouth feels dry.
 If you believe it to be caused by medications, don't stop taking them, but instead talk to your doctor or pharmacist as soon as possible.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always consult your health care professional before beginning any new therapy.